plotters-rs/plotters/README.md

 ### Reasons for Plotting in Rust

-* **Rust is fast.** If you need rendering a figure with trillions data points, plotting in Rust is a good choice.
-Rust's performance allows you combine downsample and rednering at the same time.
-Unlike plotting in high-level programming langauges, e.g. Javascript or Python, data points must be downsampled before feeding into the plotting program because of the performance considerations.
+* **Rust is fast.** If you need rendering a figure with trillions of data points, Rust is a good choice.
+Rust's performance allows you combine data processing step and rednering step into a single application.
+When plotting in high-level programming langauges, e.g. Javascript or Python, data points must be downsampled before feeding into the plotting program because of the performance considerations.
+Rust is fast enough to do the data processing and visualization within a signle program.
 You can also integrate the figure rendering code into your application handling huge amount of data and visualize it in real-time.

 * **Iterators** Rust has a very good iterator system built into the standard library.
 With the help of iterators,